Job Seekers

 Career Site

-The Washington Post Company is a top media and education company with operations in newspaper and magazine publishing, television broadcasting, cable television systems, electronic information services, and educational and career services.
+The Washington Post Company is a top media and education company with operations in newspapers, television broadcasting, cable television systems, electronic information services, and educational and career services.

-The company also owns Kaplan, Inc., a leading provider of educational and career services.
+The company also owns Kaplan, Inc., a leading provider of educational and career services serving over one million students in 30 countries.
+Its programs include higher education, test preparation, language instruction and professional training.

 History